Rio517/aws-lambda-redshift-loader/README.md

 | ```vendor-uploads/inbound/unregistered-new-data-feed/csv/upload.zip``` | ```vendor-uploads/inbound/``` |
 | ```vendor-uploads/inbound/vendor1/csv/upload.zip``` | ```vendor-uploads/inbound/vendor1``` |
 | ```vendor-uploads/inbound/vendor2/csv/upload.zip``` | ```vendor-uploads/inbound/vendor2``` |

+## Getting Started - Setup Complete

+You are now ready to go.
+Simply place files that meet the configured format into S3 at the location that you configured as the input location, and watch as AWS Lambda loads them into your Amazon Redshift Cluster.
+You are charged by the number of input files that are processed, plus a small charge for DynamoDB.
+You now have a highly available load framework which doesn't require you manage servers!

 # Security
 The database password, as well as the a master symmetric key used for encryption